 - Red Sky, Take Warning: While Zhao has the Moon Spirit captive, the moon's light turns red.
 It's definitely a bad omen.

 - The Reveal: That girl from the flashback in "The Storm" who smirked devilishly at Zuko's scarring is none other than his sister.
 She was smiling out of cruel satisfaction.

 - Season Finale

 - Too Dumb to Live: Hahn's 'ambush' on Zhao involves getting onto the ship and charging him, loudly declaring his intent to kill him as he runs forward, weapon ready to strike, when his opponent is a powerful bender, has another powerful bender next to him, and is currently on a ship full of soldiers.
 Obviously, it doesn't work.

 - What Happened to the Mouse?: Hahn's fate after being chucked overboard Zhao's ship is left uncertain.
 For all we know, he's an ice cube chilling at the bottom of the ocean by now.
-But after being such a Jerkass as is, nobody really gives a rip.
+But after being such a Jerkass as he is, nobody really gives a rip.